 A graduate from the CoNH may apply for initial licensure in any state.
 Once initial licensure has been obtained, the RN wishing to obtain licensure in another state does so by endorsement.

-For more information, please visit the Ohio Board of Nursing website.
+For more information, and for new licensure information, please visit the Ohio Board of Nursing (OBN) website.

 When to Apply for Testing and Licensure

 One of the best descriptions of the application and licensure process is detailed on the NCSBN website.
-View the 2014 NCLEX information flyer (PDF), which includes "The Eight Steps to the NCLEX."
+View the NCLEX information flyer (PDF) within their Exam Publications, which includes "The Eight Steps to the NCLEX."

 Applications may be filed with OBN and registration may occur with Pearson Vue during the last semester.
-The fees are non-refundable so be sure there are no barriers to the planned graduation schedule.
+The fees are non-refundable so a student should be sure there are no barriers to the planned graduation schedule prior to submitting applications.
 Once a student completes all the graduation requirements of Wright State University and the CoNH AND meets any outstanding financial responsibilities to the University, the CoNH will send a notification to OBN that the student has completed the program.
 This is done in a timely manner after graduation.

 Students who will be obtaining initial licensure other than in Ohio are encouraged to review information from that state on the application process.

-Students and graduates should feel free to contact the CoNH Student Success Program for questions or concerns related to the NCLEX-RN® testing process and/or licensure.
-Please contact the Suzanne Homer, the Nursing Student Success Program Director, at (937) 775-3044.
-She can also be reached via email, email@example.com, or feel free to stop by her office in 388 University Hall.
+Students and graduates should feel free to contact the CoNH Student Success Coordinator for questions or concerns related to the NCLEX-RN® testing process and/or licensure.
+Please contact Suzanne Homer, the Nursing Student Success Program Director, at 937-775-3044.
+She can also be reached via email at firstname.lastname@example.org, or feel free to stop by her office in 103 University Hall.